BerkeleyLab/upcxx/INSTALL.md

     - Free Software Foundation g++ (e.g., as installed by Homebrew or Fink) version 6.4.0 or newer should also work

-    At the time of the 2023.3.0 release of UPC++, we have not yet tested on macOS 13 "Ventura".
+    At the time of the 2023.3.0 release of UPC++, we have tested only very lightly on macOS 13 "Ventura".
 We welcome reports of success or failure on macOS 13.

 * Linux/x86\_64 with one of the following compilers:
     - g++ 6.4.0 or newer